opi/basement/README.md

 --destination=sites/all/themes/custom

-See `drush basement-contstruct --help` for more informations.
+See `drush basement-construct --help` for more informations.